Debate over Canadian flag resumes as convoy protests return to Ottawa | CBC News

 "We need to send a message that the flag will always remain the symbol of freedom, the symbol of diversity and inclusion of an open, great country that welcome people like me and not only welcome them, celebrate them," Fakih said.

-He's encouraging Canadians to buy and display flags to reclaim the symbol, even putting a flag on his own car and posting it as a call to action on social media.
+He's encouraging Canadians to buy and display flags to reclaim what he sees as the true spirit of the symbol.
+He put a flag on his own car and posted an image of it as a call to action on social media.

 Get your Maple Leaf flag before July 1.
 Display it prominently outside your home.
 Place it in a window.
 Mount it on your car.
 Raise it at the lake or the shore.
 Let’s see more and more flags each day – for a Canada Day to remember!<a href="https://twitter.com/hashtag/ShowTheFlag?src=hash&ref_src=twsrc%5Etfw">#ShowTheFlag</a> <a href="https://twitter.com/hashtag/FlyTheMapleLeaf?src=hash&ref_src=twsrc%5Etfw">#FlyTheMapleLeaf</a> <a href="https://t.co/ABdme5LBSm">pic.twitter.com/ABdme5LBSm</a>—@mohamadfakih8

 The Canadian flag has been a source of controversy long before the Freedom Convoy started using it.
-It's also a painful symbol for many Indigenous peoples.
+It's also a painful symbol for many Indigenous people.

-"The flag cannot be divorced from the colonization, the violence the genocide, that indigenous peoples have experienced," says Niigaan Sinclair, who is Anishinaabe and a professor in native studies at the University of Manitoba.
+"The flag cannot be divorced from the colonization, the violence, the genocide, that Indigenous peoples have experienced," says Niigaan Sinclair, who is Anishinaabe and a professor of native studies at the University of Manitoba in Winnipeg.

-He says Canadians started to understand that last year when flags were lowered last year to honour children who died in residential schools.
+He says Canadians started to understand that last year when flags were lowered to honour children who died while attending residential schools.

-Forrest Pass, a vexillologist — flag expert — and curator with Library and Archives Canada, said debate was fierce before the Maple Leaf was adopted in 1965.
+Forrest Pass, an expert in the study of flags, known as a vexillologist, and curator with Library and Archives Canada, said debate was fierce before the Maple Leaf was adopted in 1965.

 It pitted Conservatives, who wanted to maintain a red ensign, against the Liberals and New Democrats, who wanted to adopt the Maple Leaf.

-From the 1995 referendum to the flag flap of 1998 — when Bloc Quebecois MPs criticized the number of Canadian flags at the Olympics — he says the Maple Leaf's meaning has always been evolving.
+From the 1995 referendum to the flag flap of 1998 — when Bloc Québécois MPs criticized the number of Canadian flags at the Olympics — the Maple Leaf's meaning has always been evolving, he says.

 While the Ottawa protests involved a number of different groups, many with different agendas, Pass says mainstream political symbols such as the flag can often be used to legitimize extreme beliefs.